lalitadithya/NVSentinel/docs/configuration/gpu-health-monitor.md

 The GPU Health Monitor module watches GPU health using NVIDIA DCGM (Data Center GPU Manager) and reports hardware failures.
 This document covers all Helm configuration options for system administrators.

-## Prerequisites

-- NVSentinel installed in your Kubernetes cluster
-- Understanding of NVIDIA DCGM deployment modes
-- NVIDIA GPU Operator or DCGM installed in the cluster
-- Knowledge of your DCGM deployment architecture

 ## DCGM Deployment Modes

 DCGM (Data Center GPU Manager) always runs as a DaemonSet with one pod per GPU node.
 The GPU Health Monitor can connect to DCGM in two modes: